How to Calculate Real Franchise Cost

 Running a franchise is a lot more convenient than starting a business from scratch and going through the brand building phase.

 However, the initial franchise cost and investment can, at times, be prohibitive and may kill your ambitions.
-On the other hand, a low entry cost might persuade you to buy a franchise business without realizing its running cost and other overheads, which, in turn, may force you to shut-up shop and lose the upfront money along with it.
+On the other hand, a low entry cost might persuade you to buy a franchise business without realizing its running cost.
+Additionally, there are other overheads, which, in turn, may force you to shut-up shop and lose the upfront money along with it.

-This is why calculating all the costs involved with buying and running a franchise beforehand is super critical.
+This is why calculating all the costs that you might encounter with buying and running a franchise beforehand is super critical.

-If you have been drawn by the entry cost of few low cost franchises, it’s time you educate yourself of the honey trap you might walk into.
+If the entry cost of few low cost franchises bothers you, it’s time you educate yourself of the honey trap you might walk into.
 Stay aware that there are hidden costs involved, which keep coming to haunt you periodically.
-Right from recurring royalty fees to percentage based monthly payments; hidden charges can unsettle your budget planning and stretch resources to the limit.
+Right from recurring royalty fees to percentage based monthly payments.
+Additionally, hidden charges can unsettle your budget planning and stretch resources to the limit.

 Besides these, there might be charges for insurance, operating licenses, inventory, seating, equipments, signage, equipment maintenance, advertising fees et al. You need to factor them in while buying a franchise license.